The Yang-Baxter integrability of the critical Ising chain: Commutativity of transfer matrices

 As we trace out the auxiliary indices, the non-zero terms do not contain either of $\gamma_a$ or $\gamma_b$.
 Therefore, the terms in ${\cal M}$ which are linear in either $\gamma_a$ or $\gamma_b$ do not contribute.
-Consequently, we have
+Consequently, we have { } Summing these we obtain